 Be wary that the site is close to the Armenian border and you can actually see border guard posts just across the other side of the valley.
 I had heard that sometimes tourists stray a bit too far and are met with some not-so-friendly Turkish officials.
 So it’s best not to go too far off the trail.

-The main buildings that are still somewhat in tact are mostly Armenian churches and cathedrals as well as the main gate and wall at the front of the complex, although the towers have partly collapsed.
+The main buildings that are still somewhat intact are mostly Armenian churches and cathedrals as well as the main gate and wall at the front of the complex.
 There are also some remnants of old houses and the main bazaar which lie in ruin.

 As I entered some of the cathedrals I almost felt as if they could come crashing down at any moment with visible cracks in the walls as though the earthquake had happened just yesterday.
 However, at a closer look I noticed plants sprouting from their open rooftops and birds flying in and out, and so I think they’ve remained the same for far too long now for much to suddenly change.